 By all means, do all of these Dubai must see activities but, don’t forget to also do some non-touristy things if you are wondering what to do in Dubai that is unique.

 I would say, start with a trip to Old Dubai and cover the main museums to understand how this country developed from a mass of sand and dessert to a thriving hotspot of skyscrapers.
-I’ve highlighted some activities on a budget or if you’re more of a photographer, you can check the most Instagrammable must visit places in Dubai.
+I’ve highlighted some activities for Dubai on a budget or if you’re more of a photographer, you can check the most Instagrammable places in Dubai that are must visit places in Dubai

 CLICK HERE TO BOOK A TOUR TO VISIT AT THE TOP AT BURJ KHALIFA AND SKIP THE LINE!